CREATING A CULTURE OF ENGAGEMENT

 Most employees are satisfied with their jobs, but are they engaged?
 All organizations want actively engaged employees because they are enthusiastic about their work, inspired and motivated by their leaders, empowered with autonomy to do the job their way, and confident they can achieve excellence.

 In this keynote, you will discover some of the traits that leaders need to create a culture of engagement within their teams.
 You will walk away with skills to develop deep, meaningful relationships with your staff, so they are committed to doing their best work for the organization.

-The problem is many leaders go about engaging their employees the wrong way.
+Creating a culture of engagement seems simple, but the problem is many leaders go about engaging their employees the wrong way.
 Many try to create a fun workplace by bringing in free food or having a ‘bring your dog to work’ policy.
 Some use inclusion strategies by involving people in all kinds of decision making or promoting cross-departmental collaboration on projects.
 Some try the family-friendly approach, and provide on-site daycare, flex time, or allowing employees to work from home.
 Others reward performance with time off, bonuses, or other perks.

 While these sound great (who wouldn’t want free food?), there’s a simple reason these approaches are failing.
 All of these engagement strategies focus on external factors.
 However, real engagement is an inside job.
 It comes from the internal relationship your employees have with their leader and the work itself.

 To create a culture of engagement, how do we cultivate these kinds of relationships with our employees, so they feel passionate about their job, supported by their leaders, competent in their work, belonging to something more substantial than themselves, and devoted to the organization?

 Leading with emotional intelligence can often be the answer.
 An emotionally intelligent leader know how their words and actions will have an impact on the connections they have with their employees.
 Building productive relationships is mostly an emotional task.